hallvardnmbu/ecosystem/README.txt

 * We have added an additional feature called "motion".
 This can be seen species-specific parameters, and determines which terrain-types an animal can move to, and how big the step size is.
-This feature does however throw an error if an animal tries to move outside the map (which we did not "fix" as to keep the code as simple as possible).
+This feature does however need some further work, in order to seamlessly work when changing the parameters for a simulation.

 * Relevant examples using the package can be found in the 'examples' directory or in the documentation (where additional explanatory text/visuals is included).